 Nancy Guenther Chapman

 Nancy’s newspaper writing and photography have led her to cover stories around the world: A Zimbabwe safari, baby harp seals in the Madeline Islands, the rain forest in British Columbia, the Mediterranean coast, and cruising the Caribbean and the coasts of South America and Alaska.
 She has written for the Boston Herald, Cape Cod Times, Vineland (NJ) Daily Journal, The Daily Voice and NancyOnNorwalk in Norwalk, Conn., and the Sarasota Herald-Tribune, and was editor of the Bridgeton (NJ) Journal.
 At the Herald-Tribune, she covered community news in Englewood, North Port and Sarasota for five years.

 Designer & Internet Wrangler

-Eric is a freelance illustrator and graphic designer who graduated in 2006 from Ringling College of Art & Design in Sarasota.
+Eric is a Website Developer for WWE in Stamford, Conn., a freelance illustrator and graphic designer who graduated in 2006 from Ringling College of Art & Design in Sarasota.
 After obtaining his degree in illustration, Mr. Chapman took his talents to The Pantagraph in Bloomington, Ill., where he won two state press association awards in the year-plus he was there.
 One of his illustrations, depicting the argument between those supporting Darwin and those supporting creationism, was picked up for inclusion in a Danish textbook covering the debate in the U.S. Mr. Chapman returned to Florida and worked for the Bradenton Herald, where he won two more state press association awards for his design work.
-He taught several course at Ringling College of Art & Design, including web design, and is currently a contract employee with WWE (World Wrestling Entertainment) in Stamford, Conn.
+He taught several course at Ringling College of Art & Design, including web design.